 If you have read any of our reviews of KIA’s and Hyundai’s over the past few years you will already know that we have been hugely impressed with how the brand has transformed itself from a budget bit player to serious contender.
 The KONA electric captures the moment that catching up became leap frogging ahead.

-The bare stats are good but not hugely impressive, you get a choice of 39 kWh or 64 kWh battery which provides sensible performance along with a sensible price.
+The bare stats are good but not hugely impressive, with a 64 kWh battery which provides sensible performance along with a sensible price.
 However everything comes into focus when you see the range figures.
-With a 39 kWh battery the KONA covers 180 miles on the much harder WLTP test.
+The KONA covers 279 miles on the much harder WLTP test.
 This is a very good result.
 However the astonishing bit is that in the real world the Hyundai is capable of hitting this figure and that sets it apart from every other electric car on sale.
 It also means that the KONA delivers super low CO2 emissions.